 A cute idea for a winter centerpiece.
 You could add battery-powered led lamps underneath or use a string of holiday lights.
 Use twinkling ones of multi-colored lights for more fun.

 A wicked-cool steampunk-style bicycle parts lamp!
-This uses a bicycle rack and other fun upcycled parts to create this beautiful Glass Insulator Desk Lamp.
+This uses a bicycle rack, a metal shoe-tree, an old glass insulator, and other fun upcycled parts to create this beautiful Glass Insulator Desk Lamp.

 A pretty pair of lamps suitable for your desk, bedside table, or a living area made from high power insulators & railway screws.